xylo/intellij-postfix-templates/README.md

 The first rule tells the plugin that there shall be no completition for expressions of type `LazySeq`.
 The second rule defines how `List` expressions shall be completed.

-## Upgrade / reset templates and configure the plugin
+## Update templates and open plugin settings

-Go to *Settings → Editor → Custom Postfix Templates*.
-Here you can chose between two different lambda styles and reset your templates to the predefined ones of the plugin.
-Alternatively you can also upgrade your templates file by building a diff between the predefined ones and yours.
+Go to *Settings → Editor → Custom Postfix Templates* or *Tools → Custom Postfix Templates → Open Settings / Upgrade Templates*.
+There you can chose between two different lambda styles and check/uncheck the template files you want to enable/disable.

-## Roadmap

-### Version 2

-Version 2 is already in work and will be released in the next weeks/months.

-It will bring you the following features:
-* It allows you to split your templates file into multiple ones.
-* It allows you to import templates from web sources and local files.
-* It solves the complicated update procedure of merging your templates with the ones from the plugin by separating your templates from auto-updatable web templates
-* You will be able to share your templates with others.

 ## Contribute